 Hong Kong shopping Years ago what attracted Australians to stay a day or two or three in Hong Kong was the shopping.
 Sure, it was an accessible way to get a look at the Orient, but mixed with that was the great exchange rate, and the quality goods for sale at substantially less than the prices in Australia.
 Even when the sales taxes were altered back in the Keating years, you could still snap up a bargain in Hongkers.

-Sunday was our last full day in Hong Kong.
+A lazy Sunday in Hong Kong Sunday was our last full day in Hong Kong.
 We hadn’t quite given up on the shopping yet, but this time we headed towards the city centre on the island, with Causeway Bay on the way.

-Cruising from Hong Kong to Macao via Turbojet is just like getting a seat in an aircraft.
+Off to Macao Cruising from Hong Kong to Macao via Turbojet is just like getting a seat in an aircraft.
 You go through customs, get a little printed piece of paper for your passport, and off you go.